righettod/toolbox-codescan/misc/poc01/README.md

   * If yes then consider that the provided text value is not a real secret.
   * If no then consider that the provided text value is a real secret.

-**Strict Rules:**

-* If one step allow you to take a final decision then you must stop your thinking and return the reply without executing the remaining steps of the sequence.

 **Output Format:**

 You must always reply with a valid JSON object with these fields: